peterujah/php-search-controller/README.md

 # Other Methods

-Returns the computed sql search queries by checking if initial query was specified or not to determine which start clause is needed.
+Returns the computed sql search queries by checking if the initial query was specified or not to determine which start clause is needed.
 ```php
 $search->getQuery()
 ```